holochain/holochain-rust/doc/holochain_101/src/zome/zome_functions.md

 How these different functions work and how to use them will be covered throughout the rest of this chapter in detail.
 This article will provide a general overview of what Zome functions themselves are and how they work.

+An important thing to note before going further is that zome functions *cannot* be used to enforce data integrity.
+One reason for this is that the core holochain functionality (e.g. `commit_entry`, `link_entry`) can be called externally bypassing the zome function logic.
+All data validation must be done inside the entry validation callbacks.
+You can think of zome functions just as helpers that encode common workflows and expose them to the consuming code (e.g. a UI).

 Recall that Zomes will be written in diverse programming languages, any one that compiles to WebAssembly.
 Towards the bottom of this article, "Building in Rust" gives examples of what writing functions in Rust will be like.
-It is difficult to show what a function in WASM looks like, since even the "human-readable" version of WASM, WAT, is not highly readable.

 ## DNA, Zomes, Functions, Traits, and Capabilities